raymonable/mocapV2/README.md

 ## Build instructions

 > :exclamation: There are pre-compiled builds in the Releases tab.
-There are no dependencies (from what I can tell).
+You may need to install the [Visual Studio Runtime](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) package.

 1. Clone this Git repo
 2. Open the solution in Visual Studio 2019+